-Indigenous Group Comment or Concern Summary of Proponent's Response Agency Response Nation, Peguis First Nation, Pimicikamak Okimawin, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation, Tataskweyak Cree Nation, York Factory First Nation the development of an EAC as an ongoing information sharing forum.
+Indigenous Comment or Summary of Proponent's Response Agency Response Group Concern Misipawistik Cree Nation, Norway House Cree Nation, Peguis First Nation, Pimicikamak Okimawin, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation, Tataskweyak Cree Nation, York Factory First Nation activities outlined in the Environmental Management Program and has proposed the development of an EAC as an ongoing information sharing forum.
 The Proponent indicated that they expect that environmental monitoring will primarily be undertaken by service providers who are experts on the subject matter, and who will work on behalf of the Proponent as contracted through standard tendering practices.
-These tendering practices will include opportunities for Indigenous group involvement in environmental monitoring.
-L3 Bloodvein First Nation, Dakota Tipi First Nation, Dauphin River First Nation, Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Kinonjeoshtegon First Nation, Lake Manitoba First Nation, Lake St. Martin First Nation, Little Saskatchewan First Nation, Manitoba Métis Federation, Concerns regarding the lack of engagement regarding mitigation, monitoring, and follow-up programs for the Project, including for quarries.
+These tendering practices will include opportunities for Indigenous group involvement in environmental monitoring. implement adaptive management measures as required.
+L3 Bloodvein First Nation, Dakota Tipi First Nation, Dauphin River First Nation, Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Kinonjeoshtegon First Nation, Lake Manitoba First Nation, Lake St. Martin First Nation, Little Concerns regarding the lack of engagement regarding mitigation, monitoring, and follow-up programs for the Project, including for quarries.
 Request that Indigenous groups be involved in the development and implementation of follow-up and monitoring plans.
 The Proponent indicated that the environmental assessment examined potential effects from the Project and developed mitigation to address adverse effects.
 This included addressing effects and concerns expressed by participating Indigenous groups.
 Information was documented and shared during the engagement process.
 The Proponent will continue to involve Indigenous groups in additional monitoring within the Project area.
 This will be achieved by the implementation activities of the EAC, on a consensus-based approach with participating communities.
-The Proponent established terms of reference for the EAC and anticipates this committee would have a role in finalizing the Environmental Management Program plans prior to construction, as well as act The Agency acknowledges that the Proponent developed the EAC as a mechanism for ongoing engagement.
+The Proponent established terms of reference for the EAC and anticipates this The Agency acknowledges that the Proponent developed the EAC as a mechanism for ongoing engagement.
 However, the Agency understands that Indigenous groups have raised and continue to raise concerns about the structure, function, transparency, and decision-making authority of the EAC and that many Indigenous groups have refused to participate in the EAC due to the concerns raised.
-The Agency recommends, for inclusion in the Minister's Decision Statement, as a part of the EAC, that the Proponent revisit the terms of reference in consultation with Indigenous groups and modify it based on any input received, ensure adequate support is provided to enable participation, offer opportunities for Indigenous groups to lead sessions, and submit quarterly reports to the Agency and Indigenous
+The Agency recommends, for inclusion in the Minister's Decision Statement, as a part of the EAC, that the Proponent revisit the terms of reference in consultation with Indigenous groups and modify it based on any input received, ensure adequate